top of page

 "The very best people crave meritocracy, and mediocre people fear it."

-Large companies often have blind spots and loopholes within their organisational hierarchy for underperforming people to hide away.
-Sometimes, it is also more costly to replace a long-serving employee who has been too familiar with keeping up with the firm's day to day operations.
+Generally speaking those who are guilty of cruising their way to passive retirement in the organization should be eliminated for the greater commercial good of the company.
+Yet this is not always so.
+Large companies often have blind spots and loopholes within their hierarchy for lazy people to hide away.
+At times, it can also more costly to replace a long-serving employee who has been too familiar with keeping up with the firm's day to day operations.
 But trimming the fat is a crucial aspect for staying alive.

 And in all of these scenarios, the firm pays the ultimate price in terms of profitability and efficiency.

 The reality is everyone is entitled to their opinion.
 Just remember that the ones who have real skin in the game (those who have something to really lose when things go bad) have the absolute right to ask questions and demand for results - even if they sound unreasonable.